Onix-Systems/onix-react/README.md

 - [Lazy Loading:](https://github.com/Onix-Systems/onix-react/tree/dev/examples/Lazy%20Loading)  These examples demonstrate how to implement lazy loading and handle loading and error states effectively in a React application.

-- [LayoutAnimation:](https://github.com/Onix-Systems/onix-react/tree/dev/examples/LayoutAnimation) This example demonstrates how to use the `LayoutAnimation` feature in a React Native application to create animated transitions between different layout states.
+- [Animations:](https://github.com/Onix-Systems/onix-react/tree/dev/examples/Animations) It's a folder with code examples for creating animations in a React Native application, covering both general animations using the `Animated` API and layout-specific animations using `LayoutAnimation`.

 - [Navigation:](https://github.com/Onix-Systems/onix-react/tree/dev/examples/Navigation) These code examples illustrate how to set up navigation in a React Native application using the `@react-navigation/native` library.